NICHD-BSPC/intro-rnaseq-hpc/lessons/AnnotationDbi_lesson.md

                                      keytype = "ENSEMBL") # type of data given in 'keys' argument
 ```

-We started from at about 57K genes in our results table, and the dimensions of our resulting annotation data frame also look quite similar.
+We started from at about 79k in our results table, and the dimensions of our resulting annotation data frame also look quite similar.
 Let's take a peek to see if we actually returned annotations for each individual Ensembl gene ID that went in to the query:

 ``` r
 length(which(is.na(annotations_orgDb$SYMBOL)))